Frontend General Responsiveness

 General Layout

-• Make use of a responsive layout like a grid or a flexbox when placing multiple components into a container.
+• Use responsive layout like a grid or a flexbox when placing multiple components into a container.

-• Make use of relative widths/heights and max/min-heights/widths over absolute widths/heights to ensure a proper display on a wider range of screen sizes.
+• These approaches ensure proper display across a wide range of screen sizes.

 Breakpoint PrefixMinimum Width